Hendrick Motorsports in the NASCAR Cup Series: Additional cars

-In 1995, Hendrick fielded the No. 58 Racing for a Reason Chevrolet.
-The sponsor is a leukemia marrow sponsor founded by Rick Hendrick.
-The car was originally entered as a safety car for Jeff Gordon to clinch his first championship.
-The No. 58 was driven by Jeff Purvis, as Gordon had to finish 41st or better in the 42 car field.
+In 1995, Hendrick fielded the No. 58 Leukemia Society of America Chevrolet for the season finale at Atlanta.
+The car was originally entered as a safety car for Jeff Gordon to clinch his first championship, as Gordon had to finish 41st or better in the 42-car field.
+The No. 58 was to be driven by Jimmy Horton, but after Horton was injured in a crash during the ARCA race the previous day, Jeff Purvis was hired as a relief driver.
 Gordon clinched the championship by staying out on green flag pit stops.
 Purvis came in 26th place.
 The No. 58 would not return until 2001 as the No. 48 car.